 Achieving Work–Life Balance as a Top MBA Graduate

 At Menlo Coaching, we believe in careful decision making about all the ins and outs of your MBA, including what comes after.
-Founding partner, David White sat down with Jamie Cheney, a 2007 graduate of Harvard Business School (HBS) and the founder of the successful recruiting company, Prokanga, to discuss balancing work and family life and Prokanga’s own approach to flexible recruitment.
+Our founding partner David White sat down with Jamie Cheney, a 2007 graduate of Harvard Business School (HBS) and the founder of the successful recruiting company Prokanga, to discuss balancing work and family life and Prokanga’s own approach to flexible recruitment.

 Flexible Work Recruitment